Current initiatives include:-

 CyberGuardians

-During May 2022 a group of local people took part in an online course run by Northumbria University tl learn all about staying safe online.
+During May 2022 a group of local people took part in an online course run by Northumbria University to learn all about staying safe online.
 The course covered passwords, scams, viruses and digital legacy.
 The idea is for participants to put intop practice what they learnt and to cascde the knowledge to their friends and family.
 Some of those taking part had a good knowledge of cybersecurity and others very little but everyone found it of great benefit.
 It is hoped to run some social events later in the year to share the information more widely.
 If you are interested in becoming a CyberGuardian yourself please contact our Chairman, Julie Gibbon for details.

 Plastic Recycling Trial Project - This project has now ended.